-New year, new you?
-Get yourself into tip-top shape and jump into 2017 fresh faced with a rockin bod, luscious hair and healthy nails.
+Planning a New Year or holiday treat?
+Get yourself into tip-top shape and jump into the new year fresh faced with a rockin bod, luscious hair and healthy nails.
 Here’s a round up of our favorite spots in Houston to pamper yourself.
 Plus something for all budgets!

 - Manicure at Paloma Nails.
 They’re eco-friendly and their salon doesn’t smell like acetone or feet.
 The salon is also gorgeous and hip and has arguably the cutest decor in the city!
 Read more.